containerd/nerdbox/README.md

 #### Update erofs differ

-On mac, the mkfs.erofs tool might use a large block size which will get rejected by the kernel running inside the VM.
+On macOS, the mkfs.erofs tool may use a large block size which will get rejected by the kernel running inside the VM.
 Ensure mkfs.erofs uses a 4k block size by adding the mkfs option under the erofs differ.